The Royal Commission will hold its second round of hearings on Monday 27 March 2023.

 Hearing topics

-Evidence will be heard on the following topics:
+Evidence was heard on the following topics:

 - Session 1 - 11:15am: Incorporating research methodologies into program implementation